quadmotor/gosimplys2/README.md

 # Fast-Quadric-Mesh-Simplification

-this go implementaton is fast and versatil. thanks for [Sven FORSTMANN](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification/tree/master).
+this go implementaton is fast and versatil. port from [Sven FORSTMANN](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification/tree/master).
 * memory efficient,
 * free and for
 * high quality